rameez920/GetSwiftTest/README.md

 JSON response with the approproate data.

- In a production environment the envision my solutution being deployed onto a cloud hosting service such as AWS or heroku as either it's own API or part of a larger one.
+ In a production environment the envision my solutution being deployed onto a cloud hosting service such as AWS or Heroku as either it's own API or part of a larger one.
  Clients can then recieve data on deliveries by using a mobile app or a desktop web app which consumes this API.